-Carroll County implemented a program to offer water recharge credits, as a provision of the Agricultural Land Preservation Easements, by which groundwater recharge on farms is protected in perpetuity and then the water appropriation is transferred to municipalities to develop at Smart Growth densities.
+Celebrating 75,000 Acres Preserved & Growing Celebrating AgPres.
+Carroll County MD. sev appropriation is transferred to municipalities to develop at Smart Growth densities.
 These credits are included as part of the conservation easement acquired through the Agricultural Land Preservation Program.
 Farms suitable for water recharge credits are selected strategically for their location, geology, high recharge capacity, and current agricultural operations.
-As of December 2020, Carroll has acquired recharge credits on roughly 3,599 acres through 27 conservation easements.
+As of December 2023, Carroll has acquired recharge credits on roughly 3,778 acres through 30 conservation easements.